-72.3 [formerly 72.4] EFFECT OF MAGISTRATE JUDGE RULING PENDING APPEAL TO A DISTRICT JUDGE.
+72.3 EFFECT OF MAGISTRATE JUDGE RULING PENDING APPEAL TO A DISTRICT JUDGE.

 When an objection is filed to a Magistrate Judge's ruling on a non-case dispositive motion, the ruling remains in full force and effect unless and until it is stayed by the Magistrate Judge or a District Judge.